EliSacch/EliSacch/README.md

 My first step towards this new career was to start a course online.
 This is why I completed [The Complete Web Developer Course 2.0](https://www.udemy.com/course/the-complete-web-developer-course-2/) on Udemy.

-It gave me the knowledge to start building my first projects, and I learned the foundamentals of:
+It gave me the knowledge to start building my first projects, and I learned the fundamentals of:
 - HTML
 - CSS
 - JavaScript